dimpyad/DailyPractice/WebAutomation/Day_74.md

 ### Learning Goal
-Run tests on container - Create docker file for framework
+Run tests on container - run on CI environment

 ### Steps to automate
 1. Open any website on <chrome> browser